omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 Attribute | Type | Description
 --------- | ------- | -----------
-inflight_txhash | Hex encoded string | The hash of the in-flight transaction spending_txhash | Hex encoded string | The hash of the spending transaction
+txbytes | Hex encoded string | The in-flight transaction output_index | Integer | The index of the invalid output